Ja98/cesar-p-core/paper/paper.md

 different scenarios (e.g. building retrofits, changing climate).
 Measured demands are often unavailable which makes building energy simulation a key tool for decision-making.
 Urban building energy modelling (UBEM) has been established in recent years to support the implementation of energy conservation measures and the integration of renewable energy technologies at city and district scale.
-UBEM tools can gbe classified as taking a top-down or a bottom-up modelling approach.
+UBEM tools can be classified as taking a top-down or a bottom-up modelling approach.
 Top-down approaches rely on aggregated data and different drivers (e.g. socio-economic indicators or climate data), whereas bottom-up modelling approaches are based on data at an individual building scale and include either statistical or engineering based modelling techniques to compute energy demand data of a set of individual buildings